ovidiuch/mode/README.md

 ## Installation

-mode.js is primarely built as a true MVC framework, but its simplicity allows you to use it straight out of the box as well.
+mode.js is primarily built as a true MVC framework, but its simplicity allows you to use it straight out of the box as well.

 ### MVC project

-Install mode globally:
+Install *mode* globally:

     $ npm install -g mode